 Funding Policy - Ohio Revised Code Chapter 3307 authorizes STRS to offer the Plan and gives the Retirement Board authority over how much, if any, of the health care costs will be absorbed by STRS.
 Active employee members do not contribute to the Health Care Plan.
 All benefit recipients, for the most recent year, pay a monthly premium.
 Under Ohio law, funding for post-employment health care may be deducted from employer contributions.
-For fiscal year 2015, STRS did not allocate any employer contributions to post-employment health care.
-The College's contributions for health care for the fiscal years ended June 30, 2015, 2014, and 2013 were \$-0-, \$57,816, and \$55,175, respectively.
+For fiscal year 2016, STRS did not allocate any employer contributions to post-employment health care.
+For years ended June 30, 2014 and 2013, 1 percent of covered payroll was allocated to post-employment health care.
+The College's contributions for health care for the fiscal years ended June 30, 2016, 2015, and 2014 were \$-0-, \$-0-, and \$57,816, respectively.